Meet the WCS Board Members for 2022–23.

 Membership of the Woden Community Service Board of Directors is open to residents of or workers in the ACT, excluding staff members of Woden Community Service Limited (WCS).

-To become a board member, you must be a member of WCS.
-A membership application is provided by contacting the Secretary of the Board by email at secretary.board@wcs.org.au
+A membership application is provided by contacting the Secretary of the Board by email at company.secretary@wcs.org.au

 All applications are considered in line with the WCS Constitution 2023 by a determination of the Board at the next board meeting.